matthewtodd/zmk-config/README.md

 ## Changes from Miryoku

-- Removed the [mouse layer][miryoku-mouse-layer], for now.
-I'm watching zmkfirmware/zmk#2477, which seems like it's close!
 - Removed the [button layer][miryoku-button-layer], since I wasn't really using it.
 - Removed [additional features][miryoku-additional-features] (boot, base, tap,